-In this article you will find out which whales you can see off the coastline of North America as part of our guide to get you ready for your next amazing whale watching trip.
+In this article, you will find out which whales you can see off North America’s coastline as part of our guide to get you ready for your next amazing whale watching trip.

 Baird’s Beaked Whale

 The Baird’s beaked whale grows between 33-39 ft (10-12m) with a weight of 11-13 tons.
-They are very large and long, with a spindle-shaped body.
+They are huge and long, with a spindle-shaped body.
 They are dark-gray or brownish-gray, feeding on squid, crustaceans, and fish.